Frost: Huskers (0-3) hit bottom, can only go up

 "We have a coaching staff and players that aren't going to allow it.
 That's it," Foster said.
 "Look me in the eyes, and I hope you can see that I'm not going to let it get any worse than this."

 Nebraska hosts Purdue (1-3) next week at Memorial Stadium in Lincoln.
-The Boilermakers beat previously undefeated Boston College to get their first victory of the year this Saturday.
+The Boilermakers beat previously undefeated Boston College to get their first victory of the year on Saturday.